M-Mae/PegNaming/README.txt

 After that it should be just fine, open and use maya like normal.

+In the new shelf named Custom Scripts, click the PEG button to configure the settings

 It will only trigger if you try to use names that are not allowed.